-Hawkman is the poster boy of the Continuity Snarl trope for a reason.
+Hawkman is the poster boy of Continuity Snarl for a reason.
 Mostly this is because his Golden Age and Silver Age pre-Crisis versions were particularly different in concept, to a degree approaching In Name Only, but post-Crisis writers have kept trying to somehow merge the two.
 His background is something of a Thanagarian snare beast.
 So grab your pills and try to follow us as we explain his complicated history.

-- Some years later, James Robinson, Geoff Johns and David Goyer brought back the JSA, but how can we have that team without the Hawks?
+Some years later, James Robinson, Geoff Johns and David Goyer revived the Justice Society in the series JSA, but how can we have that team without the Hawks?
 So they established that Shiera's soul escaped from the Hawkgod and reincarnated in Kendra Saunders, the new Hawkgirl, who had no memory of her previous lives, which also allowed them to ignore the snarl.
 Geoff Johns continued from there, and brought Hawkman (Carter Hall) back.
 He merged both origin stories: a ship from Thanagar crashed in ancient Egypt, and Prince Khufu and his wife Chay-Ara got access to their tech and the Nth metal.
 They were killed by the priest Hath-Set and reincarnated several times.
 Also, since Carter Hall absorbed Katar Hol's memories while they were the Hawkgod, you can just consider Katar an unofficial reincarnation.
 If we skip the disaster between Crisis and Zero Hour, things mostly make sense.

-- The 2018 Hawkman series fixed some of the post-New 52 mess by revealing that Hawkman didn't just reincarnate through time, but through space as well, meaning he was both Carter Hall and Kartar Hal at one point or another, as well as others like Catar-ol of Krypton, and Katarthul of Ranna.
+The 2018 Hawkman series fixed some of the post-New 52 mess by revealing that Hawkman didn't just reincarnate through time, but through space as well, meaning he was both Carter Hall and Katar Hol at one point or another, as well as others like Catar-ol of Krypton, and Katarthul of Ranna.
 His new origin is essentially a fusion of his New 52 and Earth-2 origins with the tangles brushed out.
 However, Carter Hall never actually died, so why he reincarnated as Katar Hol hasn't been explained, nor has Kendra's ignoring of Katar or his using of Carter's name.
 Not helping matters is how Catar-Ol of Krypton was alive during Krypton's destruction, however the timing of it (Superman must be a baby during it due to his origin, and Carter was alive before Clark's birth and never died) means that he co-existed with Carter Hall!
 This was made worse when Shayera Thal returned as well, meaning she also co-exists with Kendra, and would go on to hang out with Carter Hall a lot, and the two act romantic without ever once acknowledging that Kendra is still alive and around.